-There is nothing quite like hiking in SouthWest Germany: some say it is the fresh air, others, the glorious landscapes.
-Choose between the peace and quiet of the Black Forest, the intense green meadows in the Swabian Mountains, the river valleys in the Hohenlohe or the contrast of water and mountains along the shores of Lake Constance.
+There is nothing comparable like hiking in SouthWest Germany: some say it is the fresh air, others, the glorious landscapes.
+Choose between the harmony and ease of the Black Forest, the intense green meadows in the Swabian Mountains, the river valleys in the Hohenlohe, or the contrast of water and mountains along the shores of Lake Constance.

 Hiking as a recreational activity was invented in SouthWest Germany over a century ago.
 No wonder the trail system is second to none!

 Hike through the Black Forest along the Westweg, the Western Way, the world’s first marked trail.
 Stride along impressive gorges, and past waterfalls and ancient castles.
 Take easy day hikes, or set yourself longer challenges.
 Whatever you do, expect breathtaking views, rolling hills, and invigorating mountain air.

 Wherever you hike, from the Tauber Valley down to Lake Constance, you will come across cozy huts, local food, wines, and a warm welcome.